itayYaakov/FlightControllerAndroid/README.md

 After you connected to the simulator you can start flying the plane:
 - In the tabs at top section of the screen click on the `Cessna C172P` tab, and click on the `Autostart`, now the plane is ready to fly.
-- Set the thruttle bar to its max in order to start the engine.
+- Set the throttle bar to its max in order to start the engine.
 - Use the rudder bar to keep the plane in the center of the runway.
 - Wait for the plane to gain enough speed.
 - Pull the joystick down, this will make the plane start ascending.